 Dr. Louay Hussain Alkhamis, Geriatrics, Palliative Care & Medical Education, Riyadh Military Hospital, Saudi Arabia

-“I thoroughly enjoy the passion, spirit and expertise of the course instructors.
+“I thoroughly enjoy the passion, spirit and expertise of the program instructors.
 This allowed me to be open and comfortable to learn and profit for my organization and myself so that I can continue to be the best I can be”

 Michelle Dupee, Manager Canadian Mental Health Association